Derek Hough Pranks Mom Marianne & Pushes Her Into A Pool In Hilarious Video Clip

 “Nope, I wouldn’t be alive to even post it…Just the thought of it my mom woulda killed me lol,” joked a third Instagram user of the innocent prank and Marianne’s response to it.

-“You definitely need to be sent to your room after that stunt,” corrected a fourth fan.
+“You definitely need to be sent to your room after that stunt,” commented a fourth fan.